rorylshanks/veriflow/README.md

     - `token_auth_header`: The name of the HTTP header that should contain the token (e.g., `Authorization`).
     - `token_auth_header_prefix`: The prefix that should be present before the token in the HTTP header (e.g., `"Basic "`).
     - `token_auth_is_base64_encoded`: Boolean value indicating whether the token is Base64 encoded (`true` or `false`).
-    - `request_header_map_file`: This parameter specifies the location of the external JSON file containing the header definitions for per-user request header mapping (e.g., `request_header_map.json`).
+    - `request_header_map_file`: This parameter specifies the location of the external JSON file containing the header definitions for per-user and per-group request header mapping (e.g., `request_header_map.json`).
     - `request_header_map_headers`: This is a list of the names of the HTTP headers that should be set for the requests for per-user request header mapping
     - `tls_client_cert_file`: Path to the client certificate file that should be used for upstream authentication (mTLS)
     - `tls_client_key_file`: Path to the client certificate key that should be used for upstream authentication (mTLS)